 To find the optimal global allocation we use a two-step approach.
 In Step 1, we optimize the Real Asset allocation in isolation.
-In step 2, we use the Step 1 optimized allocation as one asset class and find its optimal weights with respect to other asset classes to yield a new global allocation.
+The in Step 2, we use the Step 1 optimized allocation as one asset class and find its optimal weights with respect to other asset classes to yield a new global allocation.